Maya Ali: Rise to prominence (2016–2019)

-In 2016, Ali had her breakthrough role in Haseeb Hassan's Mann Mayal opposite Hamza Ali Abbasi.
+In 2016, Ali had her breakthrough role in Mann Mayal opposite Hamza Ali Abbasi.
 The News International's Aamna Haider Isani found Ali to "go overboard every now and then" but described it as "refreshing" to watch "a female protagonist who is boisterous and lively and unafraid to speak her mind".
-The drama became one of the highest rated and viewed of all time and Ali earned the Lux Style Award for Best Television Actress.
-She then appeared among an ensemble in the positively received romance Sanam, once again directed by Haseeb Hassan.
+Regarding criticism of the character's regressive portrayal, Ali defended the role as realistic, arguing that the character conformed due to a lack of support and that her suffering was necessary for her eventual happiness.
+Despite this, the series emerged as one of the highest rated of all time and Ali earned the Lux Style Award for Best Television Actress at the 16th Lux Style Awards.
+She then appeared among an ensemble in the romance Sanam, marking her fourth collaboration with Hassan and fourth with Khalid Butt.

 In 2018, Ali made her film debut opposite Ali Zafar in Ahsan Rahim's romantic comedy Teefa in Trouble.
-It received positive reviews from critics, and Ali's performance as a Aliya, a rebellious young woman was particularly praised.
-Omair Alavi of Samaa wrote that Ali came as a "breath of fresh air and looks naturally beautiful", however, added that she "needs to work on her dialogue delivery but here it suited her character".
-Additionally, OyeYeah thought that Ali had the "required energy" for the role and handles the "acting, dancing part right".
+It received positive reviews from critics, and Ali's performance as a Aliya, a rebellious young woman was generally praised.
+Omair Alavi of Samaa wrote that Ali came as a "breath of fresh air and looks naturally beautiful", however, added that she "needs to work on her dialogue delivery but here it suited her character", while Daniyal Zahid of The Friday Times opined that, she "adds her bits to those goals by looking particularly stunning".
 At the time of its release, the film was the most expensive Pakistani film ever made.
 It went on to become the fifth highest-grossing Pakistani film and Ali's most successful venture despite facing protests due to sexual harassment claims made against Zafar and film piracy following its release.
-Directed by Asim Raza, the romantic comedy Parey Hut Love (2019) opposite Sheheryar Munawar was Ali's second film.
-Structured in four segments, the movie follows an aspiring actor (Munawar) who becomes enamoured with a woman engaged to someone else.
+In the following year, Ali had her next release, the romantic comedy Parey Hut Love, directed by Asim Raza.
+Structured in four segments, the film follows an aspiring actor (played by Sheheryar Munawar) who becomes enamoured with a woman (played by Ali) engaged to someone else.
 She described the character as her "most powerful yet".
 The film received divergent reception from critics; While Dawn's Mahnoor Bari criticised Ali's character, finding it "unclear whether Saniya’s character is a case of rushed writing or acting", The Express Tribune lauded her for the way she "handles her character with maturity" and manages to "impress the audience in almost every scene".
 Parey Hut Love earned over to emerge as one of the highest-grossing Pakistani films of all time.
 She earned two Lux Style Best Actress nominations.